 In Google Chrome, while the file is downloading, click Show all downloads in the bottom right-hand corner of the screen.

-Microsoft Edge (Not currently suitable at March 2016)
+Microsoft Edge (Not currently suitable)

 As per the screenshot below, even the expanded download view of Edge does not currently show the data transfer rate for your downloads.
 Please test using a different browser until Microsoft makes an update to include this feature, or try our speed test tool.